agoedert/LekkerJar/README.md

 # LekkerJar
-React website to sell the one and only LekkerJar jams
+React website to sell the one and only LekkerJar jams, brought to you by @agoedert and @mrsgueda